Dog Pulls On Leash Tried Everything

 Why Traffic Leashes Are Best: To provide control over the dog

 A traffic leash is a leash that has two handles.
 One at the top and one at the bottom.
 This comes in handy when you need your dog close by.
-It allows for greater control compared to wrapping the leash in your hand as a way to shorten it.
+It allows for greater control than wrapping the leash in your hand.
 It also prevents rope burn associated with leash wrapping.

-Why Harnesses Work For The Dog: Prevents neck injury caused by pulling
+Why Harnesses Work For The Dog: Prevents neck injury caused by dogs who pull

 Harnesses are designed to not hurt the dog when they pull.
 It is not to stop them from pulling.
 Do not listen to advertisers.
 There is no such thing as a no-pull harness.
 Harnesses mitigate the injury caused by pulling on a leash.
 A collar is painful for the dog and can restrict breathing.
 Just like toddlers, dogs struggle with controlling their impulses.
 They also have no sense of self-preservation.
 Thus, we need harm-free equipment.
-No dog will ever go from pulling to no pulling in one session.
+No dog will ever go from pulling every walk to not pulling, in only one session.
 So, we need to MITIGATE the damages of having a leash on during the training process.
 That is why I recommend harnesses.

 Harnesses MITIGATE the damage associated with pulling.
 They never solve pulling.